 mx mechanism may not be needed, as

-mx is for receiving email, not necessarily for sending, more on this subject below.
+mx is for receiving email, not necessarily for sending.

 ptr mechanism is strongly discouraged by the current SPF RFC and should not be used due to various security and reliability issues.